dmotz/trystero/README.md

     [`Libp2pOptions`](https://libp2p.github.io/js-libp2p/types/libp2p.index.Libp2pOptions.html)
     where you can specify a list of static peers for bootstrapping.

-- `namespace` - A string to namespace peers and events within a room.
+- `roomId` - A string to namespace peers and events within a room.

 Returns an object with the following methods: